 What is more important than the percentage of diamonds that meet my selection criteria is the wealth of information that James Allen provides on their diamond details pages.
 Which brings us to the next point...

 The innovative technological approach that the company takes towards marketing diamonds makes them a popular choice for millennials.
 James Allen offers:

 With that in mind, you can buy your diamond engagement ring from James Allen with confidence.
 Of course, it goes without saying that James Allen offers a broad selection of diamonds in different qualities.
 Thus, you'll want to know how to set the search criteria to find the best diamond from James Allen.

 If you're anything like most people buying an engagement ring, you want to buy the best diamond available for your money.
 The challenge of course is that the superlative "best diamond" as used in this example is undefined.
-The best diamond (what) according to whom, as compared to what?
+In other words, the best diamond (why) according to whom, as compared to what?

 In an effort to provide you with the best diamond buying advice possible, I'm going to suggest that we search for diamonds that offer the best light performance.
 In the first place, that means diamonds that offer the highest volume of light return and a virtual balance of brilliance (white sparkle) and dispersion (colored sparkle/fire) in the form of broad-spectrum sparkle.